Number of people leaving Hawaii doubles in 2020 - Hawaii Star

 Number of people leaving Hawaii doubles in 2020

-Hawaii’s economic crisis has precipitated the second-fastest level of economic flight in the nation, behind Illinois, and followed by West Virginia, Mississippi and Alaska, according to the Grassroot Institute of Hawaii.
+Hawaii’s economic crisis has precipitated the third-fastest level of economic flight in the nation, behind Illinois, and followed by West Virginia, Mississippi and Alaska, according to the Grassroot Institute of Hawaii.

 U.S. Census Bureau data released today shows Hawaii’s population declined in fiscal 2020 by 8,866, almost double from the previous year, when the state suffered a net population loss of 4,721.